 Accurate life safety drawings shall be provided to Geospatial Engineering Services (GES) for all projects, regardless of occupancy or project size, both during CD submittal and as corrected as-builts prior to project closeout.
-Floorplan drawings for all disciplines shall follow UVA Life Safety Requirements.
+Floor plan drawings for all disciplines shall follow UVA Life Safety CAD Requirements, linked on the OUBO website (https://oubo.virginia.edu/udg.html).
 GES maintains up to date life safety drawings for all University Hospital projects to facilitate accreditation; Project Managers may request up to date info from GES.